msrxse/react-challenges/README.md

 - Build a tic-tac-toe game that is playable by two players
 - Build an image carousel that displays a sequence of images
 - Build a job board that displays the latest job postings fetched from the Hacker News API
+- Scaled up TodoList with Reducer and Context